lugu/qiloop/doc/refactor.md

 ### Goals
     - uniform Type handling of proxy and stub
-        - TOOD: rename service constructor with explicit name like NewBombService() etc..
+        - TODO: rename service constructor with explicit name like NewBombService() etc..
         - TODO: merge proxy and stub together
         - TODO: new stub object constructor: